siberianfox/tinygwiki/Flow-Control-and-Footers.md

 ## Current Flow Control Options
 The following methods are currently possible and supported

 * XON/XOFF flow control with "blast".
-Configure $ex=1 and the host obeys XOFF and XON characters.
-The host sends characters until it's told to stop; resumes when XON is received.
-THis is what Coolterm does if XON/XOFF is enabled.
-The advantage is that this is very simple and works very well; the disadvantage is that there is no convenient way to inject feedholds.
+Configure $ex=1 and the TinyG emits XOFF and XON characters.
+The FTDI, when properly configured, sends characters until it's told to stop; resumes when XON is received.
+This is what Coolterm does if XON/XOFF is enabled.
+The advantage is that this is very simple and works very well; the disadvantage is that there is no convenient way to inject feedholds. _However,_ if the FTDI is _not_ configured to obey XON/XOFF from the TinyG, then the XON/XOFF characters will be passed on to the host and the controlling software must honor them.
+This is problematic because the XOFF may be received after the transmit buffers of the host software, OS, and FTDI are already loaded with data, and those will still be sent even if the host stops transmitting immediately.

 * Managing serial queue depth by character counting.
 The footer returns the number of bytes removed from the serial queue so that the host can know how many bytes are occupied in the serial queue.
 If the serial queue is non-zero, then the assumption is that the planner queue is full or near full.
 This method is brittle as the character count can get out of phase with errors, and is therefore not the preferred method.